OpenDreamKit/OpenDreamKit.github.io/_posts/2018-03-15-jupyterhub-binder-convergence.md

 The institution has access to:

-- an authentication service (Single Sign-On)
+- An authentication service (Single Sign-On)

   Examples: Paris-Sud' Adonis internal SSO, the federated "Recherche et Enseignement Supérieur" authentication service of Renater, EGI CheckIn, ...

-- computing resources
+- Computing resources

   Examples: a local cluster, access to a externalized cloud (GC, AWS, Azure, ...)

-- a shared volume service using the above authentication service
+- A shared volume service using the above authentication service

   E.g. a local NextCloud service, or ...

-- (optional) a forge
+- (Optional) a forge

   Examples: a local gitlab service, github, ... if private repositories are needed, the forge presumably will need the same